Do you want to receive our legal analyses relating to current issues of climate change? Subscribe to our newsletter!

 Transition from CDM to the New Market Mechanism (NMM)

-According to the above document in order to prevent or reduce double counting in the reduction of emissions by the CDM and the NMM there are four main options in that regard:
+According to the above document in order to prevent or reduce double counting in the reduction of emissions by the CDM and the NMM there are four main options:

 (1) Carve out CDM projects from sectoral boundary.
 This option will be acceptable to project participants and is easy to administer.
 It however results in significant risk of intra-sectoral leakage, particularly if new CDM projects continue to be allowed.
 In addition, there is potential for double counting from indirect overlaps and the option is less compatible with the EU ETS.